liudan111/LMFH-VH/README.md

 code/similarity_os.py and code/main.py is used to

-the codes of NRLMF ,KBMF,NetLapRLS,BLM-NII can refer to codes of Yong et al. https://github.com/stephenliu0423/PyDTI [3].
+the codes of NRLMF ,KBMF,NetLapRLS,BLM-NII ,CMF can refer to codes of Yong et al. https://github.com/stephenliu0423/PyDTI [3].

-note:the code is implemented by Python 2.7.9,CMF
+note:the code is implemented by Python 2.7.9

  description of datasets
 ---------------